 If the thermostat is not working, it may be due to a problem with the furnace.
 The furnace switch controls power to the furnace and must be on for the thermostat to work.
 To check if it is, you must locate the furnace.
 The switch will look just like a light switch and be either on the side of the unit or nearby on the wall.
 If the furnace switch is in a downward/off position, then turn it up/on.

 Step 5: Facilitate Air Flow

-If your thermostat is not working, you may want to check the filters.
+If your thermostat is not working, you may want to check your AC filters.
 The filters are responsible for trapping dirt and dust particles.
 If the filters are not working, the thermostat will not be able to function correctly.
 When the air filters are dirty and clogged, air will struggle to pass through them.
 This reduces cooling and heating efficiency as well as strains the HVAC components.
 If the HVAC system struggles to keep up with the thermostat set temperature, it can explain it not working.